MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-setup-nested-environment.md

 This article describes how to set up a nested virtualization environment to deploy an Azure Kubernetes Service (AKS) Edge Essentials cluster.

 > [!NOTE]
-> Deploying AKS Edge Essentials on top of a nested virtualization environment on VMware ESXi is supported per [VMware KB2009916](https://kb.vmware.com/s/article/2009916).
+> Deploying AKS Edge Essentials on top of a nested virtualization environment on VMware ESXi is supported.
-> Other nested virutalization deployments are not supported for production scenarios and are limited to developer purposes.
+> Other nested virtualization deployments are not supported for production scenarios and are limited to developer purposes.
 This guide assumes you're using the Hyper-V hypervisor.
 We do not support using a non-Microsoft hypervisor, such as KVM.

 ## Prerequisites